Rainbow Mountain In Cusco, Peru Trek 1 Day

 - Round trip private transportation.

 - Packed lunch with an option for vegetarians.

 - Tour Guide in English

 - Oxygen tank.

 WHAT’S NOT INCLUDED

-- Extra expenditure during the trek, such as: soda, alcoholic drinks, extra snacks, tickets for the hot Springs.
+- Extra expenditure during the trek, such as: soda, alcoholic drinks, extra snacks, tickets for the hot springs (multi-day hike).

 - Tipping for guides, porters or muleteers, and other staff.

 - Travel Insurance and things of a personal nature – laundry and telephone calls, personal taxis, souvenirs etc.

 - Travel and health insurance (bring copies with you please), we highly recommend to get an insurance of trip cancellation, interruption; an insurance to protect your travel investment, Included with your pre-departure package, bring your travel insurance to cover trip cancellation, interruption, baggage loss and delay, emergency medical evacuation insurance and emergency medical expense insurance.
 Any unexpected situations occurred during the journey and which are beyond our control, including changes in scheduling trains or flights, delays, strikes, cancellations, missed connections, etc. it should be covered by the passenger as a whole.
 Also, if you for physical reasons of health cannot continue the trek or walk, and will need emergency evacuation then all charges incurred such as transportation, hotel, ambulance, doctors, medication, hospitalization, etc. will be at passenger’s expense.